adirso/telegram-group-manager/README.md

 This bot handles voice messages and forwarded messages in Telegram groups.
 Voice messages are transcribed using OpenAI Whisper.
 Forwarded messages are summarized in Hebrew using GPT-4.

+When a forwarded message arrives, the bot deletes the forwarded copy and posts a new message containing the Hebrew summary.
+The new message mentions the user who forwarded it and, when possible, links back to the original message.

 ## Configuration

 Copy `.env.example` to `.env` and fill in the `BOT_TOKEN`, `OPENAI_API_KEY` and `ERROR_CHANNEL_ID` values.
 The application uses [dotenv](https://github.com/motdotla/dotenv) to automatically load these variables at startup.